otland/forgottenserver/ISSUE_TEMPLATE.md

       support matter (use https://otland.net/forums/support.16/ for support)
 - [ ] This issue is reproducible without changes to the code in this repository

+## Please add your protocol version in title AND in description (7.72, 8.6 etc)
+Issues are common for all branches.

 ### Steps to reproduce (include any configuration/script required to reproduce)
 1.
 2.